 Eris’ most prominent role, in stories of Ancient Greece, occurred in the lead-up to the Trojan War.

 Zeus had arranged for Peleus to marry the sea nymph Thetis; although the hero had to trap the sea nymph to finally get her to marry him.
 A huge wedding ceremony was planned, and all of the gods and goddesses of the Greek pantheon were invited to the festivities; all, that was, aside from Eris.
 Eris was not invited as she would have brought division to the assembled guests.

 Such a huge wedding ceremony could not be kept hidden from Eris, and her omission from the guest list, only riled the goddess more.
-Eris therefore decided to attend the festivities anyway, and once there threw the Golden Apple of Discord amongst the assembled guests.
-On the golden apple was inscribed the words “for the fairest”.
+Eris, therefore, decided to attend the festivities anyway, and once there threw the Golden Apple of Discord amongst the assembled guests.
+On the golden apple were inscribed the words “for the fairest”.